discordx-ts/discordx/docs/src/decorators/permission.md

 @Discord()
 class DiscordBot {
   @DefaultPermission(false)
-  @Permission({ id: "USER_ID" as Snowflake, type: "USER", permission: true }) // Only the role that has this USER_ID can use this command
+  @Permission({ id: "USER_ID", type: "USER", permission: true }) // Only the role that has this USER_ID can use this command
-  @Permission({ id: "ROLE_ID" as Snowflake, type: "ROLE", permission: true }) // Only the role that has this ROLE_ID can use this command
+  @Permission({ id: "ROLE_ID", type: "ROLE", permission: true }) // Only the role that has this ROLE_ID can use this command
   @Slash("hello")
   private hello() {
     // ...